arp242/arp242.net/_posts/2019-08-13-goatcounter.markdown

 - GoatLetter (unreleased, hopefully in a few months) – a newsletter service, with a similar design ethic as GoatCounter.

-- VimLog (unreleased, probably next week) – a more useful ChangeLog for Vim (there's much more new stuff happening than you'd might think!)
+- [VimLog](/vimlog) – a more useful ChangeLog for Vim (there's much more new stuff happening than you'd might think!)

 - Unnamed recipe site (unreleased, unplanned) – loads of 'em suck; I have some pretty clear ideas how to do it better.
 This was also my original idea that